 In 1989, the Spentonbush-Red Star Companies were acquired the Hess Oil Corporation of New York, New York.
 Establishing the Hess Oil Corporation's marine division.

 In 1988, the tug was struck, and "tripped" by the barge she was towing while outbound the Raritan River near Sandy Hook, New Jersey and sunk.
 She was raised, and towed to the Hess Oil Corporation's dock in Gowanus, Brooklyn.

 In 1995, she was acquired by the Gateway Towing Company Incorporated of New Haven, Connecticut.
 Where she was renamed as the Lyman Smith.
 And, she was completely rebuilt at the Thames Shipyard and Repair Company in New London, Connecticut.

 In 1996, the tug entered service for the Gateway Towing Company Incorporated.
 Where she was renamed as the Lyman.

 In 2020, the Gateway Towing Company ceased operating towing vessels.
-The tug was acquired by Cape Cod Canal Towing LLC. of New Bedford, Massachusetts.
+And she was acquired by Cape Cod Canal Towing LLC. of New Bedford, Massachusetts.
 Where the tug was renamed as the Guardian.

 Originally powered by two, Fairbanks diesel engines for a rated 4,000 horsepower.
 In 1995, she was repowered with two, Caterpillar 3606 diesel engines.
 With Lufkin RHS 3620 reduction gears, at a ratio of 4.53:1.
 Turning two, 108(in) by 104(in), fixed pitch, four bladed, stainless steel, Kahlenberg propellers.
 She is a twin screw tug, rated at 4,600 horsepower.